How To Hack Your Happiness

 Dose: 50 mg

-Recommended brand: Bulletproof 5-HTP
+Recommended brand: NOW Foods 5-HTP

 Tryptophan is a precursor to serotonin, a neurotransmitter that regulates your mood.
 Prescription antidepressants like SSRIs (selective serotonin reuptake inhibitors) work by increasing serotonin.
 Tryptophan does the same, but much more weakly.
 Double-blind, placebo-controlled studies have found that tryptophan can increase optimism and reverse mild depression [23,24].
 Tryptophan also improves sleep quality and combats stress.